 Enquiry form could not be loaded

 Our new online MA Law (SQE1) is a law conversion course and includes our SQE1 Preparation Course, which prepares students for the SQE1 assessments.
 The course is designed for non-law graduates who want to qualify as a solicitor and gain a legal qualification at Master’s level.
 As an internationally recognised qualification, a Law Master’s is a great addition to your portfolio.
-With a strong level of support from the start, this course is a great introduction to law if you hold an undergraduate degree in another discipline.
-Successful completion of the MA Law (SQE1) also qualifies you to progress on to study the LLM Legal Practice (SQE1&2) to become a solicitor.
+With a strong level of support from the start, as well as four weeks guaranteed Qualifying Work Experience (QWE) within our Legal Advice Clinics.
+This course is a great introduction to law if you hold an undergraduate degree in another discipline.
+Successful completion of the MA Law (SQE1) also qualifies you to progress on to study the SQE2 Prepeation Course to become a solicitor.

 Pass first time or study for free

-We’re so confident in our SQE courses that, if you don’t pass SQE1, you can repeat our Exam Prearation course for free, as many times as you need.**
+We’re so confident in our SQE courses that, if you don’t pass SQE1, you can repeat our Exam Preparation course for free, as many times as you need.*

 An undergraduate degree at 2:2 or above in any discipline (or equivalent).